-- Index shares is defined as the number of shares in issue x free float. - The market close price on the day prior to discovery (converted, if necessary, using the WM/Refinitiv 16:00 spot rates from the day prior to discovery) will be used to calculate whether the intra-quarter thresholds have been triggered.
-Any change to the market price between this date and index implementation will not result in a cancellation of the change.
-Similarly, if discovery occurs at the beginning of the subscription period and it does not achieve the triggers for intra-quarter implementation; but during the subscription period, the market price moves upwards and the thresholds are consequently triggered, the event will not be implemented and it will be deferred until the quarterly index review. - The share and free float change triggers are calculated from an international investor stance.
-In the event that an index constituent is represented both in a global and domestic index (e.g. FTSE/JSE Top 40 and FTSE Global Equity Index Series), the update will only be implemented if the parameters are breached at global level.
-Such a situation may arise where a constituent is subject to a foreign ownership restriction in the global index. - 6.6.2 Adjustments to reflect a major change in the amount or structure of a constituent company's issued capital must be made before the start of the index calculation on the day on which the change takes effect (e.g. the ex-date for a rights or capitalisation issue).
+- Index shares is defined as the number of shares in issue x free float. - the subscription price (converted, if necessary, using the WM/Reuters 4pm spot rates from the day prior to the pricing date) will be used to calculate whether the thresholds for implementation have been met. - 6.6.2 Adjustments to reflect a major change in the amount or structure of a constituent company's issued capital must be made before the start of the index calculation on the day on which the change takes effect (e.g. the ex-date for a rights or capitalisation issue).
 Announcements of corporate events, which are made after the close of the index calculation, are normally deemed to be made on the following day.